lucas-vittaz/feed-my-plant/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _in progress_
+If you are intressed by this project fork it or you can contribute

 ## Room for Improvement